ramzan-ali-suzan/data-structure-algorithm/README.md

 Algorithm efficiency relates to the amount of computational resources used by the algorithm.

 For maximum efficiency we wish to minimize resource usage.

+### Algorithm Complexity

+The complexity of an algorithm describes the efficiency of the algorithm in terms of the input size.

 Two main complexity measures of an algorithm: